-- 9. While it can be expected that the culture of the organization will evolve as new persons come on board and others leave, we desire the following: - DKT should remain lean and mean.
-The existing structure that places a high degree of autonomy and responsibility in the field offices has worked well and should be maintained to the extent reasonable. - The enterprise programs should be maintained and encouraged.
-While future executives may be better fund raisers than the early leadership has been, the flow of profits from truly profitable programs is a valuable resource, and provides more predictable revenue than donors.
-While DKT should focus increasingly on very poor clients who cannot be served at a profit, the enterprise programs should still be nurtured, and appropriate revenue streams should be sought in all programs, to cover at least part of operating expenses.
-This strategy includes cross-subsidies in low-income countries, selling more expensive brands to those who can afford it to help subsidize the low-priced items.
-In very-poor Ethiopia, for example, in 2010, \$2.3 million in sales revenue covered about 30% of program expenses. - DKT should retain its "soul."
+- 9. While it can be expected that the culture of the organization will evolve as new persons join and others leave, we desire the following: - DKT should remain lean and mean.
+The existing structure that places a high degree of autonomy and responsibility in the field offices has worked well and should be maintained to the extent reasonable.
+This is exemplified by deep trust in the field offices, a highly decentralized organizational structure, and a general avoidance of un-needed bureaucracy. - The enterprise programs should be maintained and encouraged to increase long term sustainability.
+The flow of profits from truly profitable programs is a valuable resource, and provides more predictable revenue than donors.
+While DKT should continue to focus on very poor clients who cannot be served at a profit, the enterprise programs should still be nurtured.
+Profitable programs can and should become part of the economic landscape of the countries where they exist, providing jobs and models of well-run, honest enterprises, as well as providing valuable health services.
+Further, appropriate revenue streams should be sought in all programs, to cover at least part of operating expenses.
+This strategy includes cross-subsidies in low-income countries, selling more expensive brands to those who can afford them to help subsidize the low-priced items, and launching some products or line extensions whose sole purpose is to increase profits. - DKT should retain its "soul."
 This means doing what we believe is right, rather than what others (including donors) may want us to do.
 It means giving up donor funds when necessary to avoid getting into activities that do not involve service provision (or the measurement of impact).
-It means avoiding excessive involvement in the international development swamp of meetings, symposia, and the general do-gooder trap of immersion among peers for mutual self-congratulation. - Success must always be measured in results achieved, not in funds raised; raising funds is only a means to an end.
+It means avoiding excessive involvement in the international development swamp of meetings, symposia, and the general do-gooder trap of immersion among peers for mutual self-congratulation. - Success must always be measured in results achieved, not in funds raised.